Ikko (make-up artist)

 Ikko (born Kazuyuki Toyoda (豊田 一幸, Toyoda Kazuyuki) on 20 January 1962 in Fukuoka Prefecture), stylized as IKKO, is a Japanese make-up artist, TV personality, and actress.
 The name "Ikko" comes from an alternative reading of the Japanese name "一幸" (Ikkō).

 Biography

-Born on 20 January 1962, Ikko experienced gender dysphoria and became socially withdrawn as a teenager.
+Born on 20 January 1962, Ikko was born as the first-born son.
+Ikko experienced gender dysphoria and became socially withdrawn as a teenager.
 She graduated from a beauty college in Fukuoka Prefecture and trained as a make-up artist for eight years before opening the make-up studio "Atelier Ikko" in 1992.
 In 2007, she released the single "Dondake no Hōsoku" or “The Law of Dondake,” popularizing the term dondake.
 As a make-up artist, she promotes Korean beauty products.
 She regularly appeared on the television program "Onē MANS."

+Personal life

 Ikko is a trans woman.
 She speaks in onē kotoba.

 TV appearances

 As of October 2008, Ikko regularly appears on the following TV programmes.